 Some more known enemy types include ‘Snatchers,’ which use tentacles to latch onto players and drag them away from their team and ‘Shadows’ that are invisible and can only be seen by shining a flashlight over them or using an enemy scanner.
 The developer has stated that they have many more enemy types they’re waiting to reveal and plan on adding more in the future.

 To deal with enemies, players have a wide selection of primary and special weapons at their disposal.
 GTFO will feature a reasonably deep weapon customization system, allowing players to change their gun’s scope, magazine size, barrel, stock, etc. as they progress through the game.

 In addition, each player will have access to a variety of tools, including sentry turrets, a mapping device, an enemy scanner, traps, and a gadget called a ‘glue gun,’ which causes enemies to move slower after being hit.

 Knowing all this information leads us to believe that team composition will be a significant component for surviving GTFO’s harsh environments.
 Coordinating with your teammates before a mission will be critical, as you’ll want to make sure you’re prepared for any situation you’ll encounter during a mission.

 Failing to have weapon diversity or bring specific tools may negatively impact how much damage your squad can dish out and also leave you vulnerable to certain enemy types.

 It’s not every day that you see a new studio debut with a project as promising as GTFO.
 However, this doesn’t come as a surprise when you consider the founder and some of the team’s previous work on creating refined co-op experiences.

-10 Chambers Collective’s dedication to crafting a unique horror experience where communication and teamwork are vital for survival has us excited to see what the end result will be.
-Get your flashlights ready and be prepared to scream at your friends over voice chat when GTFO releases later this year.
+10 Chambers Collective’s dedication to crafting a unique horror experience where communication and teamwork are vital for survival has us excited to see what the result will be.
+Get your flashlights ready and be prepared to scream at your friends over voice chat when GTFO is released.